Usajid/731_assign5/README.md

 ### Dataset:

-I used the **Machine Temperature System Failure** dataset (https://github.com/numenta/NAB/tree/master/data) for this Anomaly Detection modeling assignment.
-(Data csv file is in /data/machine_temperature_system_failure.csv).
+I used the given **Forecasts for Product Demand** dataset (https://www.kaggle.com/felixzhao/productdemandforecasting) for this Demand Forecasting modeling assignment.
+(Data csv file is in /data/historical_product_demand.csv).

 ### Process:

 <ul>
-<li>First I did feature engineering.
-Please refer to notebook for more details.</li>
+<li>First, I loaded the given csv file into the Pandas Dataframe.</li>
-<li>Then, I did change in value over time graphical analysis and EMWA graphical analysis on the given dataset.</li>
+<li>Then, I did feature engineering and also three time based analysis to get some insights about the given dataset.
+Please refer to notebook for more details.These three analysis are also given below and are Weekly based, Monthly based and Years Weeks based trends.</li>
-<li>Finally, we trained and evaluated two anomaly detection based models separately on the given dataset to detect anomalies.</li>
+<li>Finally, we trained and evaluated (forecasted) using the statistics-based ARIMA (Auto Regressive Integrated Moving Average) model to forecast the product demand.</li>
 </ul>

 ### Discussion and Results: